anisse/emojianki/README.md

 The emoji data, the language and category names in various languages, all come from the [Unicode Common Locale Data Repository](https://github.com/unicode-org/cldr).
 It is built in Rust, on top of [genanki-wasm](https://github.com/viniciusdutra314/genanki-wasm/), as well as [quick-xml](https://docs.rs/quick-xml/latest/quick_xml/index.html) and [ICU](https://docs.rs/icu/latest/icu/) for parsing, and the various wasm-bindgen crates.
 The web UI uses [MVP.css](https://andybrewer.github.io/mvp/) and a [catppuccin](https://catppuccin.com/) color theme.

-The website is fully static, with the code doing the parsing and Anki flashcards generation running from the browser.
+The website is fully static, with the code doing the Anki flashcards generation running in the browser, and all the data is pre-parsed, embedded in the website and fetched on demand.
 It's hosted on Github from this repository.

 # Contributing